ksu-is/Tictactoe-game/README.md

 # Tictactoe-game
 This is a Python-based Tic Tac Toe game where a single player competes against a basic AI opponent.
-The user plays on a 3x3 grid using a text-based interface, aiming to beat the AI by placing three marks in a row.
+The user plays on a 3x3 grid using a text based interface, aiming to beat the AI by placing three marks in a row.

 # 🎮 Features

-Text-based user interface
+Text based user interface

-Single-player gameplay against a simple AI
+Single player gameplay against a simple AI

-Real-time win, lose, or draw detection
+Real time win, lose, or draw detection

 Input validation for smooth user experience